Clinical Learning Experiences

 Clinical Site Placement

-Students are responsible for notifying their faculty advisors, Student Services (via Duke HUB), and CPO of residence changes in writing.
-Students contemplating a change in residence during the program should notify clinical faculty or faculty advisor to discuss implications of the change.
-The notification must occur as soon as possible to allow the CPO time to search for a new site.
-Depending upon the timing of the move and/or the location of the student’s new residence, the School of Nursing may not be able to guarantee that a clinical placement in any one location or state can be secured.
-Students are also responsible for changing their contact information (name, address, telephone numbers, etc.) in DukeHub.
+Students are responsible for notifying their faculty advisors, Student Services (via Duke HUB), and CPO in writing of residence changes.
+Students contemplating a change in residence during the program should notify their director, clinical faculty, and/or faculty advisor to discuss implications of the change.
+The notification must occur as soon as possible to allow the CPO team time to search for a new site.
+Depending upon the timing of the move and/or the location of the student’s new residence, the School of Nursing cannot guarantee that a clinical placement in the new location or state can be secured.
+Students are also responsible for changing their contact information (name, address, telephone numbers, etc.) in DukeHub as soon as possible.

 Relocation to a state in which the School of Nursing is not authorized to operate may make it impossible to secure clinical placements within the new state.
 Although every effort will be made to work with students relocating to these areas, it may either delay or make it impossible to find a site in proximity to the new place of residence.
-Information regarding the states in which the DUSON is authorized to operate is available on the School of Nursing website.
+Information regarding the states in which DUSON is authorized to operate is available on the School of Nursing website.

 Expectations/Requirements for Clinical Learning Experiences